Generative Manifold Distillation: Aligning Restoration Trajectories with Natural Image Prior: Supplement

 \subsubsection{Implementation Details}

-\paragraph{Restoration Model.} Our base model is a 1.3B parameter Latent Diffusion Model (LDM) with an MMDiT backbone.
+\paragraph{Restoration Model.} Our base model is a computationally tractable 1.3B parameter Latent Diffusion Model (LDM) with an MMDiT backbone.
 It is pre-trained on the source domain for 500K iterations with a learning rate of $10^{-4}$.
-During the LEGO adaptation stage, we fine-tune for 20K iterations with a reduced learning rate of $5\times 10^{-5}$.
+During the GMD adaptation stage, we fine-tune for 20K iterations with a reduced learning rate of $5\times 10^{-5}$.
 We use a batch size of 32 distributed across 32 TPUv5p chips.